uaraven/semblance/docs/manual.md

   Other supported operations are:

+   - :length - take number of elements in a collection
    - :last - take the last element of collection
    - :reverse - reverse the collection
    - :take n - take first `n` elements of collection